MicrosoftDocs/azure-dev-docs/articles/python/quickstart-intelligent-app-chat.md

 ---
 title: Deploy an Azure OpenAI Chat app with your data in Python
-description: Quickstart to deploy and use an Azure OpenAI Chat app supplimented with your data in Python.
+description: Quickstart to deploy and use an Azure OpenAI Chat app supplemented with your data in Python.
 Easily deploy with Azure Developer CLI. ms.date: 10/05/2023 ms.topic: quickstart ms.custom: devx-track-python